ThinkUpLLC/ThinkUp/docs/source/install/upgrade.rst

 Developers Running Nightly Code
 -------------------------------

-If you're a developer running nightly code from ThinkUp's git repository, after you update ThinkUp's files from git, make sure you run any necessary database migrations by hand.
+If you're a developer :doc:`running nightly code from ThinkUp's git repository </contribute/developers/devfromsource>`, after you update ThinkUp's files from git, make sure you run any necessary database migrations by hand.
 Look for those in the ``thinkup/install/sql/mysql_migrations/`` folder.
 It's up to you to keep track of which migrations you've run by hand, and which you need to run.

 If you're updating to a new release of ThinkUp and you've run all the database migrations manually already, all you have to do is update ThinkUp's version number in the database.
 Do this by running the following query on your ThinkUp